Local Water Done Well: 2025

 On 14 August, the Rangitīkei District Council unanimously voted to proceed with plans to established a regional water services council-controlled organisation in partnership with the Horowhenua District and Palmerston North City Councils.
 On 28 August, the Timaru District Council formally decided to establish a council-controlled organisation with the option of joining other regional water council-controlled organisations.
 That same day, the Waitaki District Council voted to continue water services in-house.

 The deadline for district councils to submit their water service delivery plans was 3 September 2025.
 On 4 September, RNZ reported that the Thames-Coromandel District Council's plan to join a regional water services entity consisting of Tauranga and the Western Bay of Plenty had collapsed due to unresolved matters with iwi members of the Tauranga City Council and the Western Bay of Plenty District Council.
 The Deputy Mayor of Thames-Coromandel Terry Walker said that his council's preferred option was to join the regional water services entity and sought assistance from the New Zealand Government and Crown in mediating the dispute.

-On 7 October, the Department of Internal Affairs (DIA) approved the Central Otago, Clutha and Gore district councils' plan to create the Southern Water Done Well entity, which will assume responsibility of water services from July 2027.
+On 7 October, the Department of Internal Affairs (DIA) approved the Central Otago, Clutha and Gore district councils' plan to create the Southern Waters entity, which will assume responsibility of water services from July 2027.
 On 8 October, the DIA rejected the Waitaki District Council's standalone water services plan on the grounds its failed to meet regulatory requirements or include enough funding to cover the district's projected growth.
+On 21 October, Watts appointed a Crown facilitator to assist the Waitaki District Council with its water services plan.

+On 11 December, Local Government Minister Watts confirmed that water service and infrastructure plans made under the Government's Local Water Done Well scheme had cost a total of NZ$49.7 billion, nearly NZ$9 billion higher than the councils' previous long-term plans due to the inclusion of capital investment to meet government compliance policies.
+He also confirmed that 44 councils had handed control of their water services to separate companies while 23 had opted to retain in-house services.
+19 council-controlled organisations were also established, with 38 councils combining their services to form 12 council-controlled organisations and seven establishing their own council-controlled organisations.